-- Up to 4:00 pm on November 4, 2019 - Electors may obtain an absent voter ballot in-person and vote and submit ballot in the Clerk’s office.
+- Up to 4:00 pm on Monday, November 1, 2021 - Voters may obtain an absent voter ballot in-person and vote and submit ballot in the Clerk’s office.
+Photo ID required.

-Saturday Hours - City Hall will be open for absentee ballots and voter registration the weekend before election - 9:00 am - 5:00 pm.
+- Saturday Hours - City Hall will be open for absentee ballots and voter registration the weekend before an election - 8:00 am - 4:00 pm.

 Absentee Voting Options